 Sleeved packaging bags that have improved appearance, stackability, and ease of disposal compared to traditional paper sleeve bags.
 The sleeves contain fillers like calcium carbonate or talc to provide rigidity without excessive thickness.
 The fillers also prevent dimensional changes due to moisture.
 The sleeves have creases to aid folding into a cylindrical shape.
 The sleeve and bag body are bonded together.
 The bonding is outside the crease area.
 This allows easy peeling after use.
 The bags can have windows in the flat section to show the contents.

-19. Composite Packaging Structure with Fiber-Containing Inner Layer and Mineral-Containing Outer Layer
+6. Composite Packaging Structure with Fiber-Containing Inner Layer and Mineral-Containing Outer Layer

-SMART PLANET TECHNOLOGIES INC, SMART PLANET TECH INC, 2023
+SMART PLANET TECHNOLOGIES INC, 2023

 Composite packaging structure for containers with improved seal strength and barrier properties.
 The packaging has an inner fiber-containing layer and an outer mineral-containing layer.
 The outer layer has a density of 1.05-1.65 g/cm3, 4.5-50 lbs/3 msf basis weight, and 20-70% mineral particles.
 This provides hot tack and seal strength improvements compared to pure polymer layers.
 The mineral particles can be calcium carbonate.
 The outer layer can be extruded.
 The inner fiber layer can contain recycled paper or other fibers.
 The composite structure allows using less polymer, less filler, and less primer compared to traditional packaging.
 It also enables recycling the composite by screen filtration.
 The composite has applications in containers, bags, and pouches for food, beverages, and other products.

-20. Molding Sheet and Packaging Container with Talc Filler of Defined Particle Diameter and Aspect Ratio in Polyolefin Resin Matrix
+7. Molding Sheet and Packaging Container with Talc Filler of Defined Particle Diameter and Aspect Ratio in Polyolefin Resin Matrix

-FP CORP, 株式会社エフピコ, 2023
+FP CORP, 2023

 Molding sheet and packaging container with improved strength and impact resistance using a specific size and shape of talc as a filler in the matrix.
 The talc has an average particle diameter of 2-8 μm and an aspect ratio of 30-50.
 This talc with small size and high aspect ratio provides significant strength enhancement compared to regular talc fillers when dispersed in the polyolefin resin matrix.
 The resulting molded sheet and containers made from this composite have improved mechanical properties, particularly impact resistance, compared to conventional biopolymer sheets.